 Injured animals don't stop coming through our doors which is why the S.T.A.R. program is in constant need of funds.
 Please consider a special contribution to this special cause.

 A one year old tabby who lost a battle with a car's fan belt.
-Peggie is now available in Betty's Cattery.
+Peggie has been adopted.

 A 1-year-old Bombay, had his right rear leg amputated due to open/compound fractures resulting from being hit by a car.
-Thor is available for adoption in Betty's Cattery at the main Pet Adoption Center.
+Thor was adopted in 2012.

 Jujubee was surendered to us as a puppy.
 She came in with a condition called "cherry eye".
 Without surgery, Jujubee would have severe eye problems and would have been hard to adopt out.
-Dr. Darling performed the eye surgery in late 2011.
-Jujubee is now recuperating in a foster home until she is ready to be put up for adoption in early 2012.
+Dr. Darling performed the eye surgery.
+Jujubee was adopted in 2012.

 Also know as Pancake, He Man was run over by a car.
 Without our STAR program, we would not have been able to save He Man.
 He had many broken bones and had to have major surgery and rehabilitation.
 He was adopted in 2011 and is doing well.

 Heather had completely shut down by the time she found her way to YHS.
 She was put in our foster care program to help her trust humans again and then S.T.A.R. funds were used to remove possibly cancerous mammary masses.
 Heather came out of her shell with much work and love.
 She was adopted in 2011.

 WM was found by a sanitation worker at the landfill after spending an unknown amount of time in a garbage can and then surviving a trash compacting garbage truck.
 Her will to survive and the help of our STAR program, nursed WM back to health.
 She was adopted in 2010.